What do I do if I receive a bill from AWS but can't find the resources related to the charges?

 You might not have permissions to view the resources that are generating charges

-If you're signed in to a member account in an organization, the charges might be related to resources on another account in the organization's consolidated bill.
+If you're signed in to a member account in an organization, then the charges might be related to resources on another account in the organization's consolidated bill.
 Ask the owner of that account for more information about the resources on the account.

 The resources generated charges earlier in the month, but have since been terminated or deleted